W-Sho-Sugihara/RB139/Study_guide.md

 # bb6 Assertion Methods

-The actual verification step that confirms that the outcome of the program is what you were expecting.
+The actual verification step that confirms whether the outcome of the program is what you were expecting.
 A test can have multiple assertions.

 Assertion---------------------------Description
 assert(test)------------------------Fails unless test is truthy.